Diffusion Path Samplers via Sequential Monte Carlo: Diffusion Path Sequential Monte Carlo

 using the power or second moment of the target $\mathbb{E}_\pi[\lVert X\rVert^2]$ as opposed to its scalar variance \citep{grenioux2024stochastic}.
 Here, choosing $\sigma^2 \propto \mathbb{E}_\pi[\lVert X\rVert^2] / d$ yields an SNR independent of the target.
 We set $\sigma^2 = \mathbb{E}_\pi[\lVert X\rVert^2] / d$, as it is the most natural choice, keeping the second moment fixed across the path marginals.

-Now, we seek a $\lambda_t$ schedule.
-A natural choice would be the linear schedule $\lambda_t = t$.
-One can justify this as linearly interpolating the ratio between the signal power and the total power under our variance choice.
-Although, this construction does not explicitly capture our intuition of spending more time where the path evolves quickly.
+\fparagraph{Diffusion path schedule.} We seek a $\lambda_t$ schedule for \gls*{dald} and an alternative to the OU schedule for the exact dynamics in \eqref{eq:general_diffusion_path_sde}.
+Intuitively, the \gls*{dald} schedule should spend more time where the path is rapidly changing and less where it does not.
 Let $\mu = (\mu_t)_{t\in[0,1]}$ denote the curve of probability measures corresponding to the diffusion path.
 We can consider the action functional $\mathcal{A}$ as a measure of how rapidly the path marginals evolve throughout the curve.
-It is defined as

-where $\lvert\dot{\mu}\rvert_t = \lim_{\delta\rightarrow 0} {W_2(\mu_{t+\delta}, \mu_t)}/{\lvert\delta\rvert}$ is the metric derivative of $\mu$ at time $t$.
-This quantity upper bounds the KL divergence between the target and the final marginal distribution of \gls{ald} \citep{guo2024provable,cordero2025non} (see Appendix~\ref{sec_app:action_analysis} for details).
-Choosing $\lambda_t$ that minimises \eqref{eq:action_functional} is therefore a natural choice.
-Since a closed-form solution for the action is generally unavailable, we select $\lambda_t$ that minimises the following upper bound functional
+This quantity upper bounds the KL divergence between the target and final marginal distribution of \gls*{dald} \citep{guo2024provable,cordero2025non} (see Appendix~\ref{sec_app:action_analysis} for details).
+While choosing $\lambda_t$ to minimise it is a natural choice, the action is generally intractable, so we instead minimise the upper bound functional